Political Psychology

+Subject matter

 The journal of the International Society of Political Psychology is dedicated to the analysis of the interrelationships between psychological and political processes.
 International contributors draw on a diverse range of sources, including cognitive psychology, political science, economics, history, international relations, philosophy, political theory, sociology, and social and clinical psychology.

+Metrics

 According to the Journal Citation Reports, the journal has a 2019 impact factor of 4.333, ranking it 22nd out of 182 journals in the category "Political Science" and 12th out of 65 journals in the category "Psychology Social".
 Political Psychology is in over 4,000 institutions worldwide, and in 2018 there were over 600,000 downloads of manuscripts published in the journal.

+Editors

-The journal Political Psychology is housed at the Centre for Social Issues Research at the University of Limerick, Ireland.
+The journal Political Psychology is housed at American University in Washington, DC, USA.